Functional CLTs for subordinated L\'evy models in physics, finance, and econometrics: Stable L evy noise in statistical mechanics

-The need for such extensions to larger classes of uncorrelated CTRWs (e.g.~of the coupled type and without symmetry restrictions) was discussed in the conclusion of \cite{scalas} and in \cite[Remark 6.4]{hahn}.
-Moreover, \cite{scalas} and \cite{hahn} also address the relevance of allowing for convergent sequences of adapted integrands.
-This is easily handled provided the integrands satisfy the assumptions of \cite[Thm.~3.6]{andreasfabrice_theorypaper} or \cite[Prop.~3.22]{andreasfabrice_theorypaper} (see also the alternative criteria in \cite[Sect.~4.4]{andreasfabrice_theorypaper}), and that they are adapted to the filtrations \eqref{eq:filtration_CTRWs}.
+The relevance of such extensions to larger classes of uncorrelated CTRWs (e.g.~of the coupled type and without symmetry restrictions) was discussed in the conclusion of \cite{scalas} and e.g.~in \cite[Rem.~6.4]{hahn}.
+Moreover, \cite{scalas} and \cite{hahn} also address the relevance of allowing for convergent sequences of adapted integrands, as opposed to deterministic functions.
+This is easily handled, provided the integrands satisfy the assumptions of \cite[Thm.~3.6]{andreasfabrice_theorypaper} or \cite[Prop.~3.22]{andreasfabrice_theorypaper} (see also the alternative criteria in \cite[Sect.~4.4]{andreasfabrice_theorypaper}), and that they are adapted to the filtrations \eqref{eq:filtration_CTRWs}.

 While \cite{scalas} relies on the M1 topology, J1 convergence in fact holds, as per Proposition \ref{eq:fixed_integrand_J1}.
 If we instead work with correlated CTRWs, on the other hand, then one can only hope for M1 convergence.
-As shown in \cite[Prop.~4.6]{andreasfabrice_theorypaper}, correlated CTRWs no longer admit good decompositions and the associated stochastic integrals can fail to convergence.
+As shown in \cite[Prop.~4.6]{andreasfabrice_theorypaper}, correlated CTRWs no longer admit good decompositions and the associated stochastic integrals can fail to converge.
 Nevertheless, one can still have convergence under suitable conditions.
-For example, we obtain the following result as a special case of \cite[Thm.~4.15]{andreasfabrice} for correlated CTRWs \eqref{defi:CTRW} with the sequence $(c_k)_{k\ge 1}$ satisfying the technical condition
+For example, we obtain the following result as a special case of \cite[Thm.~4.15]{andreasfabrice} for correlated CTRWs \eqref{defi:CTRW} with the sequence $\{c_k\}$ satisfying the technical condition

 Notice that \eqref{eq:technical_condition} is e.g. satisfied if $\sum_{k=1}^\infty k \, c_k<\infty$ in the case $1<\alpha\le 2$ or $\sum_{k=1}^\infty k \, c_k^\rho <\infty$ for some $0<\rho<1$ in the case $\alpha=1$.